Use our ‘wines for father’s day’ persona guide for some inspiration to decide which fine wine gift your dad deserves.

 For those seeking excellent value from the 2020 vintage, why not consider one of Charles Curtis MW’s top choices.

 For a New World alternative, perhaps a premium New Zealand Pinot to indulge your intellectual.

 The Lovable Rioja Rogue

-With a smooth edge that can only come with age, the highly rated La Rioja Alta, gran reserva 904, 2009 is also a perfect match for those who love a deal; mature Rioja is still relatively good value versus other fine wine regions.
-And this is a classic.
+With a smooth edge that can only come with age, Rioja can be a perfect match for those who love a deal; mature Rioja is still relatively good value versus other fine wine regions.

-If your dad’s been really good this year – or you’ve been a little awful – then perhaps it’s time to push the boat out on top-notch white Burgundy.
-See these wines made from Montrachet grand cru vines if you’re interested in spending big.
+If your dad’s been really good this year – or you’ve been a little awful – then perhaps it’s time to push the boat out on some white Burgundy.
+Charles Curtis MW recommends the top five vintages ready for drinking.

 Original copy by Laura Seal.
-Updated by Chris Mercer in June 2019.
+Recommendations updated by Elie Lloyd Ellis in May 2022.